Uber Driver Accountants Blog

 How an Accountant Can Help Uber Drivers Save Tax

-Uber drivers classified as 1099 independent contractors face different tax responsibilities than W-2 employees, per IRS guidelines in Publication 15-A. This classification means you handle all self-em...
+Uber drivers classified as 1099 independent contractors face different tax responsibilities than W-2 employees, per HMRC guidelines in Publication 15-A. This classification means you handle all self-em...